Back to blog

 The To Complete Performance Index or TCPI is one of the project management formulas employed in financial analysis for determining cost performance that is needed to achieve the given cost goal for a project.
 The constituents of the TCPI formula are the Budget At Completion (BAC), Earned Value (EV), and Actual Cost (AC).

-Another formula to determine the TCPI is to subtract the EV from the BAC and then divide the result with the subtraction of the EV from the EAC.
-This calculation offers the cost performance efficiency needed to make the cost of excellent work and achieve the targets on the project delivery.
+Another formula to determine the TCPI is to subtract the EV from the BAC and then divide the result by the subtraction of the EV from the EAC.
+This calculation offers the cost performance efficiency needed to achieve the cost targets for project delivery.
 Here are a few things to note:

 • TCPI calculates the cost performance efficiency that would be required to achieve the cost target of the project.